Hundreds gather peacefully at state capitol to protest against police brutality

 Ex-cop Chauvin is currently behind bars and has been charged with third-degree murder and second-degree manslaughter in Floyd's death.

-The protest taking place in front of the Louisiana State Capitol has been peaceful.
-Law enforcement is on the scene, helping protestors gather safely.
+The protest in front of the Louisiana State Capitol was a peaceful event, with local law enforcement on the scene to ensure that those gathered did so safely.

 Here is the scene in front of the Capitol Building in Baton Rouge @WBRZ pic.twitter.com/dK1J0URkgx— Reggie Chatman Jr. (@ReggieChatman) May 31, 2020